Tec2Med-Summit2024/backend/README.md

 POST /api/login
 ```

-Logs in the user and returns a JWT Token and the user Id.
+Logs in the user and returns a JWT Token and the user ID.

 **Body content**